Riuchek/Codex/docs/ARCHITECTURE.md

 ### i18n

-All user-facing strings use `game.i18n.localize("CODEX.Key")` in TypeScript and `{{localize "CODEX.Key"}}` in Handlebars templates.
+Most user-facing strings use `game.i18n.localize("CODEX.Key")` in TypeScript and `{{localize "CODEX.Key"}}` in Handlebars templates.
 String definitions live in `lang/en.json` and `lang/pt-BR.json`.
 Foundry selects the file automatically based on the user's language setting.

 For strings with variables, use `game.i18n.format("CODEX.Key", { variable: value })`.

+**Exception:** `RuleEditorDialog` strings are hardcoded in English and not yet in the lang files.

 ---